luciangreen/Time_Machine/README.md

 # 1. Install manually

-Download <a href="http://github.com/luciangreen/Time_Machine/">this repository</a>, <a href="http://github.com/luciangreen/listprologinterpreter/">List Prolog Interpreter</a>, and the <a href="https://github.com/luciangreen/Text-to-Breasonings">Text-to-Breasonings repository</a>.
+Download <a href="http://github.com/luciangreen/Time_Machine/">this repository</a>, <a href="http://github.com/luciangreen/listprologinterpreter/">List Prolog Interpreter</a>, <a href="http://github.com/luciangreen/Prolog-to-List-Prolog/">Prolog to List Prolog</a>, and the <a href="https://github.com/luciangreen/Text-to-Breasonings">Text-to-Breasonings repository</a>.

 # 2. Or Install from List Prolog Package Manager (LPPM)